 Marin Gillis, PhD, LPh

-Senior Executive Dean for Faculty Affairs and Learning Innovation; Professor & Interim Department Chair, Bioethics, Humanism, and Policy
+Senior Executive Dean for Faculty Affairs and Learning Innovation; Professor, Dept. of Bioethics, Humanism, and Policy

 Education:

-• BA Hons (equiv) – Philosophy and History, Univeristy of Ottawa
+• BA Hons (equiv) – Philosophy and History, University of Ottawa

 Biography: